 Our specialist alcohol licensing solicitors offer a full range of alcohol licensing legal services to provide you with the advice and assistance that you need.

-Our specialist licensing solicitors have experience of dealing with a variety of licensing businesses and can offer a full range of alcohol licensing services including:
+We have experience of dealing with a variety of licensing businesses and can offer a full range of alcohol licensing services including:

 Our free licensing health check focuses on the auditing of the due diligence systems of premises licenses for compliance.
-Find out more about our health check toolkit here or call the team today.

 A premises licence is necessary if you want to provide licensable activities to members of the public.
 In addition, if one of those licensable activities is the supply of alcohol, you will also need a personal licence.